cloudlinux/imunify360-documentation/docs/control_panel_integration/README.md

 #### There are four main steps in general required for having Imunify360 Stand-alone running on your server:

-1. Install and configure the prerequisites like web servers modules or so
+1. Install and configure the [prerequisites](/control_panel_integration/#prerequisites) like like ModSecurity, PHP with JSON support, and other common WEB server packages.
 2. Configure Imunify360 integrations like authentication or <span class="notranslate">`mod_security`</span> configuration
 3. Install Imunify360
 4. Change default Imunify360 settings to reflect your needs